rsmacapinlac/macapinlac.com/pages/03.blog/05.2021-week-14-restart-reset/blog.md

 - Start the garden work!
 - Clear the downstairs suite of my "stuff".
+- Do some improvements on the home server setup

+### Stretch goals?

+- Calibrate the 3D printer
 - Evaluate [Notion](https://www.notion.so) for my PKM system (should I stay with Obsidian)